AMontgomerie/BlinkerBot/README.md

 # BlinkerBot
 A Protoss bot for SC2 using C++.
-Includes simple blink micro, and basic build order generation after completing a scripted opening.
+Includes blink micro and kiting, and simple dynamic build order generation after completing a scripted opening.

+Features:
+- Builds a forward pylon and warps in units to play aggressively.
+- Stalkers with low shields blink away from enemies.
+- Ranged units kite vs melee and shorter ranged units.
+- When reaching the end of a scripted build order opening, the bot will dynamically generate new production goals (for example additional bases and production facilities).